-HTML Tags: The whole HTML functions on HTML Tags.
-These HTML tags are the basic building block of a website.
-Without these tags, there would be no website.
+The whole HTML functions on HTML Tags.
+These tags are the basic building block of a website.
 No web technologies like CSS, PHP, Python, WordPress, etc. will exist without HTML Tags.
 Today, you will get a complete HTML tags list; paired and unpaired.
 You can also download a PDF of HTML tags list.
 Let's start with HTML tag definition.

 < > signs.
 For example:

-All HTML Tags are predefined, i.e., you cannot make HTML tags by yourself.
+All HTML Tags are predefined, i.e., you cannot create new tags.
 Look at the example below, this is an example of a paired tag.
 Observe that there are two tags of same name, but the latter one has a slash

 / before it, it is a closing tag.
 Now, what is a closing tag?
 Let's start with different types of tags!

-There are two types of HTML Tags which are used by the Website Developers:
+There are two types of tags in HTML that are used by the Website Designers:

 Paired tags are a set of two tags with the same name.
 In each Paired tag set, one is an opening tag, and the other one is the closing tag.
 The closing tag has a